 Causes of Procrastination

 But is procrastination a habit?
-From a neuroscientific perspective, it can become one when the brain consistently reinforces avoidance behaviors through short-term relief, strengthening neural pathways associated with delay rather than action.”
+Steel et al. (2007) confirmed that it can become one when the brain consistently reinforces avoidance behaviors through short-term relief, strengthening neural pathways associated with delay rather than action.”

 Additionally, a lack of interest in the task can lead to putting it off.
-When our brain’s reward system doesn’t anticipate a satisfying outcome, motivation diminishes, making it harder to initiate action.
+Research from Sirois and Pychyl demonstrated that when our brain’s reward system doesn’t anticipate a satisfying outcome, motivation diminishes, making it harder to initiate action.
 Mental health challenges, such as low self-esteem or depression, can further exacerbate avoidance by affecting the prefrontal cortex’s ability to plan and execute tasks effectively.

 To effectively address this behavior, it’s important to define procrastination properly.
 It often stems from emotional discomfort or a perception that certain tasks are too challenging or unpleasant to undertake.